firstmoversadvantage/api.movingleads.com/README.md

     curl -u 605b32dd:X -X DELETE https://customers.movingleads.com/api/v1/customer_accounts/2.xml

-NOTE: delete will be a no-op for most users.
+NOTE: DELETE will be a no-op for most users.
 If you would like to deactivate an account, use the edit feature instead.

 Note that you don't need to pass the content-type header because you're not sending any XML.
-The response to a successful delete is `200 OK`.
+The response to a successful DELETE is `200 OK`.

 Dealing with failure
 --------------------